project-meucci/thimm.github.io/docs/Agtech - So What?/On-farm-climate-risks-and-the-future-of-ag-finance-with-clay-govier.md

 ---
-title: On-Farm Climate Risks and the Future of Ag Finance with Clay Govier
+title: On Farm Climate Risks And The Future Of Ag Finance With Clay Govier
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2022-10-12)